will-riddy/Covid-Dashboard/README.md

-##
+## Requirements
-Requirements Python >= 3.8
+Python >= 3.8
 ## Required Packages
 flask
 ukcovid-19
 datetime
 pytest
 ## Running the program
-Run the `__init__.py` file in the server directory
+Run the `__init__.py` file in the /server directory
 ## Config and api_key files
-Please replace the api key with an api key from https://newsapi.org The search terms for the news api must have a space inbetween each term
+Please replace the api key with an api key from https://newsapi.org
+The search terms for the news api must have a space inbetween each term
 ## Project Tree
 ```
 │   api_key.json